bruvellu/cephalic-furrow/3-text/furrow.md

 When the germ band extension is blocked in *btd* and *eve* mutants, no ectopic folds appear at the head--trunk interface ({@fig:experiments}c,d,j, {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}).
 Mitotic expansions compress the neighboring non-dividing cells, but no buckling occurs ({@fig:experiments}c).
 Cauterized mutant embryos also show less epithelial deformations compared to non-cauterized mutant embryos ({@fig:experiments}d,g).
-These experiments reveal that *in vivo*, the local expansions of mitotic expansions are insufficient to cause epithelial buckling at the head--trunk interface, and that the germ band extension is required.
+These experiments reveal that *in vivo*, the local expansions of mitotic domains are insufficient to cause epithelial buckling at the head--trunk interface, and that the germ band extension is required.

 <!--TODO: Laser cut experiments.
 Consider adding them here starting with: “MD and GB generate mechanical forces and tissue flows that converge to the head--trunk boundary.
 If that’s the case, we expect that these tissues are under compression, and thus, would not show any recoil if cut using laser.
 To test that...”.
 The reasoning would almost the same as the one from the next paragraph: we observe that when MD and GB generate opposing flows at the same time the epithelial undergoes a buckling transition forming ectopic folds, we observe that the first epithelial cells to buckle are usually non-dividing between MDs and between MD/GB that become compressed immediately before the formation of the EF, these observations in combination with our models suggested that compressive stresses are driving a buckling transition in CF mutants, which in addition in a mutant situation there’s an excess of tissue in the surface due to the absence of the CF and the threshold for a buckling transition is even lower and these compressive forces are even more effective, if that’s the case, if these epithelial cells are being compressed and are under pressure we expect that a cut orthogonal to the predicted forces would show no recoil and possibly the tissue would collapse in itself.
 To test this hypothesis in vivo we performed painstaking laser cuts in cephalic furrow mutants and saw just that, if non-dividing cells between MDs or between MD/GB are cut we see no recoil, this supports our view that compressive forces are the essential driving forces underlying EF formation in cephalic furrow mutants and additionally it reveals that the HT is under compressive stresses from at least these two opposing morphogenetic events at gastrulation the MD and GB-->